 Growing up, my grandfather used to make fudge every time we visited him.
 To this day, fudge (of any variety) is one of my all-time favorite snacks because of that.
 Now that I am an adult, I make this delicious treat at least once a month.

 My choice?
-Mauviel pot here on Amazon.
+Mauviel pot at Amazon.

 If you too want to learn how to make the perfect batch of fudge, let me be the first to tell you – the type of pot you use when making fudge can have a huge impact on the outcome of your snack.